vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 dancing.
 Dvādaśamāsarkṣavrata-begin vrata on the Full Moon of K.

-when it falls on krttikā; worship of Narasimha, gift of sandalwood and tagara flowers to a brāhmana; on Mārg.
+when it falls on krttikā; worship of Narasimha, gift of sandalwood and tagara flowers to a brāhmaṇa; on Mārg.
 Full Moon with Mrgasiras-nakṣatra worship of Rāma; on P. Full Moon with Puṣya worship of Balarama; on Māghi and Maghā Varāba to be worshipped.
-On Phālguns and Phālgunīs ( nakṣatras ) Nara and Nārāyana and so on up to
+On Phālguns and Phālgunīs ( nakṣatras ) Nara and Nārāyaṇa and so on up to

 Srāvana Full Moon; Vi.
 Dh.
 III.
 214. 1–26.
 Drādaśa-saptamīvratas-begin on Cai. śu.
 7; for twelve months